gnaudio/jabra-browser-integration/BETA.md

 # Compatibility
 With the exception of the new 2.0 API component usage compared with the 1.2 API component and a beta-only security issue documented under the beta browser extension section below, everything in this release is backwards compatible with old version(s).
 This means that the updated browser extension and the updated chromehost will work in combination with older versions of other components.

-That said, it is recommended that you upgrade all components (API, browser extension and chrome host).
+That said, it is highly recommended that you upgrade all components (API, browser extension and chrome host) to latest stable release.
 A full upgrade is needed for new features and bug fixes to work 100%.
 Rest assured, existing old features will continue to work when updating just one or two components while you wait for the rest to be updated at a later time.

 We consider compatibility important because changes to API, browser extension and native chromehost are often pushed at different times in different channels.
 Thus, please report any compatibility issues if found!